gazaskygeeks/Coding-Foundations-course/coursebook/Week 03/session-06/layout.md

 - **width**: is the width of the content of the element.
 - **height**: is the height of the content of the element.

->all these properties work if the element is not an inline element, if the element is inline then these properties will not work.
+>all these properties work if the element is not an inline element, if the element is inline,  so width and height properties will not work.

 ___________________________________________________________________________________________________________________________________________________________________